diskoverdata/diskover-docs/source_files/user_basic_search_quick_search.md

 ![Image: Quick Search](images/image_file_search_quick_search_20230214.png)

-You can always validate the criteria used for the quick search query in the green info bar, example:
+You can always validate the criteria used for the quick search query in the green info bar, for example:

 ![Image: Green Info Bar](images/image_file_search_green_info_bar_20230214.png)